 Dayton Children's urgent care centers are the only urgent care centers in the Dayton region that are fully staffed by board certified pediatricians and pediatric trained nurse practitioners.
 Our urgent care centers compliment your child's doctor by offering care when the doctor's office typically is closed.
 Our staff provide treatment for minor illnesses and injuries for children from birth to 21 years of age.

-If you bring your child to our urgent care center and our physician feels your child needs to go to the emergency department, a medical team will escort your child over to our emergency department located on the same campus as the urgent care.
+If you bring your child to our urgent care center and our physician feels your child needs to go to the emergency department, a medical team will escort your child over

 During urgent care business hours, if wait time is listed as "unavailable," we can accept walk-in patients.
 Wait times are updated every minute and are estimates based on the average time it takes for a patient to be placed in an exam room.
 Wait times begin 2 hours after we open and stop 1 hour before we close.